valentinajemuovic/banking-kata-java/README.md

 - Deposit funds
 - View account

-We also have authentication with Keycloak - a realm with client_id and with client_credentials flow enabled.
+We also have authentication with Keycloak—a realm with client_id and with client_credentials flow enabled.

 ## Architecture